SWAT Kats: The Radical Squadron (video game)

 SWAT Kats: The Radical Squadron is a side-scrolling action video game developed by AIM and published by Hudson Soft for the Super NES.
-It is based on the animated series of the same name, and was released in North America on August 21, 1995.
+It is based on the animated series of the same name, and was released in North America in August 1995.

 Gameplay

-The game is a 2-D action platformer with RPG elements in which the player controls either Razor or T-Bone.
-It features a password system and third-person flying sequences in the Turbokat Fighter.
-It is based on various episodes of the show and features a different boss for each world, with Dark Kat as the final boss.
-All worlds contain an urgent message from Mayor Manx (rather than Callie Briggs who has been kidnapped by Dark Kat) prior to the start of each world.
+The game is a 2-D action platformer where the player can be Razor or T-Bone.
+The game uses a password system and features third-person flying sequences using the Turbokat Fighter.
+The game is based on multiple episodes of the series and includes a different boss on each world, and Dark Kat is the final boss.
+Mayor Manx (rather than Callie Briggs who has been kidnapped by Dark Kat) sends an urgent message at the beginning of each world.

 Reception

 Next Generation rated the game two stars out of five, stating that "What sets this apart are the intermittent fighter jet stages, done in someone's bizarre, myopic idea of what a simple 3D, one-point perspective should be – shots fired 'into' the screen, 'toward' your enemies tend to veer off to the 'sides.'
 Someone not under the influence of mind-altering substances is going to take a while to 'hit' anything."